exercism/pyret/docs/TESTS.md

 ## Testing using the web editor

-To run tests, just click the "Run Tests" button and all the tests will run.
+To run tests, click the "Run Tests" button and all the tests will be run.

 ## Testing locally

-Before getting to work locally (i.e. not within the Exercism web editor), first make sure [pyret-npm] is installed and the `pyret` command works.
-See [installation] for details about installing Pyret locally.
+Before working locally, see the [installation docs][installation] to set up Pyret.

 Each exercise has multiple tests.
 When you first download the exercise, only one test will be enabled.
-The recommended workflow is to run the test (which should initially fail), the make changes to your code until that test passes.
+The recommended workflow is to run the test (which should initially fail) and then make changes to your code until that test passes.
-Then, enable the next test in the test file and repeat (modify the code, run tests, move on) until all the tests pass.
+Then, enable the next test in the test file (see below for details) and repeat this process(modify the code, run tests, and move on) until all the tests pass.
-Some people prefer to preemptively enable all the tests before working on the code; this can overwhelm some people with how many tests are failing and make it hard to figure out what to work on, but this workflow works well for others.
+Some students preemptively enable all the tests before working on the code; this can be overwhelming with how many tests are failing and make it harder to solve the exercise.

 ### Running tests

 Each exercise will have a solution file and a test file.
-For instance, the Hello World exercise has a `hello-world.arr` file and a `hello-world-test.arr`.
+For instance, the Hello World exercise has both a `hello-world.arr` file and a `hello-world-test.arr` file.
+Your code will go into `hello-world.arr`.
 To run tests, execute the `pyret` command with the test file as an argument.
-For instance, running `pyret hello-world-test.arr` in the `hello-world` directory will run the Hello World exercises.
+For instance, running `pyret hello-world-test.arr` in the `hello-world` directory will run the currently enabled Hello World tests.

 ### Enabling tests

 Every test file has one or more tests, each test wrapped in its own function.
-The test file has a `TestRun` near the bottom of the file with a list of tests.
+At the bottom, there is a list of `TestRun` values representing the tests to be run.
-Each test in the list contains two values: the test function to run and an `active` value which controls if the test is executed.
+Each test in the list contains two values: the test function to run and an `active` value which controls whether the test will be executed.
 For instance, the `etl-test.arr` file contains four tests, with the first active and the rest inactive.

 ```pyret